meanwise-eng/meanwise-server/docs/auth.md

 	- new_password1
 	- new_password2

-* **Logic:**
+* **Logic:** `Email Verification Required`

 	Password reset e-mail link is confirmed, therefore this resets the user's password.
 Accepts the following POST parameters, Django URL arguments and returns the success/fail message.

 * **Response:**